BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-10-Instagram.md

 \> "No.."
 I checked the app.

 My brother, Redacted in <span style="color:Chartreuse;">Lime Green</span> in the screenshot below had randomly added 17 people to our private, family DM.
 I jokingly respond with a hilarious gif.
-My inital reaction was that his 2 year old daughter had gotten a hold of his phone and managed to mass-add a bunch of people.
+My initial reaction was that his 2 year old daughter had gotten a hold of his phone and managed to mass-add a bunch of people.
 I've seen stranger things happen to phones that children fiddle with.

 Regardless, this needed to be fixed.
 So I sent my brother some fairly detailed text messages, and went to sleep.